AlexiaDelorme/project-cookbook/testing/TESTING.md

 ###### Testing user story 7

-***User story:** As an external user, I want to be able to create a free account with minimal steps.
+**User story:** As an external user, I want to be able to create a free account with minimal steps.

 **Hypothesis:** The user should be logged out to perform this test.

 **Test scenario:**
 - [x] Click on the `SIGN UP` menu item in the navigation bar.
-- [x] Enter all the required information: First Name, Last Name, Email, Password and Confirm Password.
+- [x] Fill all the required information: First Name, Last Name, Email, Password and Confirm Password.
 Click the `SIGN UP`button.
-- [x] If you provided a valid email address and succesfully confirmed your password, your account should have been created and you should have been redirected to the log in page.
+- [x] If you provided a valid email address and successfully confirmed your password, your account should have been created and you should have been redirected to the log in page.

 **Test result:** Successful :white_check_mark: